Dylan-Hackett/Kymatikos/README.md

 ## Project Overview and Tasks

 ### Description
-Thaumazein is a polyphonic synthesizer running on the Daisy Seed platform, featuring multiple synthesis engines from Mutable Instruments Plaits, along with effects like delay and arpeggiation.
+Kymatikos is a polyphonic synthesizer running on the Daisy Seed platform, featuring multiple synthesis engines from Mutable Instruments Plaits, along with effects like delay and arpeggiation.
 It uses a touch-based interface for control.

 ### Current Tasks
 * [x] Integrate Clouds granular texture synthesizer.